-Alexandria Ocasio-Cortez Speaks Up For Journalists Who Were Laid Off In A Series Of Tweets
+Alexandria Ocasio-Cortez Spoke Up For Journalists After A Week Of Mass Layoffs

 Several news outlets have announced layoffs in recent days, with BuzzFeed joining HuffPost and Gannett in cuts to the newsroom announced on Friday.
 In response, Rep. Alexandria Ocasio-Cortez spoke out about the media layoffs, saying that if journalism dies, democracy will too.
 "Healthy democracy *requires* high-quality journalism," she wrote on Twitter Saturday.

 "W/o a wide range of independent outlets & the revenue to sustain them, our democracy will continue to crumble," Ocasio-Cortez continued.
 "We can’t simply accept the cliché that 'journalism is dying.'
 Journalism will only die if we choose not to fight for it - and if journalism dies, our democracy will, too."